The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

-As discussed above, due to the successful fit of fermion masses and CP violation using only real superpotential couplings, the fitting problem for the real case is even more interesting than the general case and certainly more tractable.
-If the superpotential parameters are real so is $\xi$ and it follows that the 3 solutions $x_i$ of eqn.(\ref{cubic}) form a conjugate pair accompanied by a real solution or else are all independently real.
-We shall show in section 5 that spontaneous CP violation requires that $x$ be complex.
+A special case which is more easily surveyed is when $\xi$ is real.
+Then it follows that the 3 solutions $x_i$ of eqn.(\ref{cubic}) form a conjugate pair accompanied by a real solution or else are all independently real.
 Due to the presence of a reflection symmetry that interchanges the complex conjugate pair of solutions of eqn.(\ref{cubic}) it is sufficient to study solutions with positive real imaginary part only.
-The complex conjugate pair of solutions exists only for $\xi> -27.916$ and are present as a conjugate pair.
+The complex conjugate pair of solutions exists only for $\xi> -27.916$.
 Then we may ask for what (real) values of $\xi$ can we obtain complex $x$ values compatible with the constraints of unification.
 As already seen the answer depends on the values of $\lambda,\eta,\rho$.
-In Fig. 9 we show a parametric plot (vs $\xi$) of the branch $x_+(\xi)$ of the solution of eqn.(\ref{cubic})with positive imaginary part.
+In Fig. 4 we show a parametric plot (vs $\xi$) of the branch $x_+(\xi)$ of the solution of eqn.(\ref{cubic})with positive imaginary part.
 The reflection symmetry in the $Re[x]$ axis makes discussion of just the positive imaginary part branch sufficient.